Hausdorff dimension of collision times in one-dimensional log-gases: Introduction and main results

-A similar system is the Wishart-Laguerre process \cite{Bru91, KonigOConnell01}, which is quite similar to the Dyson model.
-The main differences are that the process lives in the positive half-line, and that there exists an additional repulsion from the origin with a strength given by $k\alpha$, so this process is indexed by the two parameters $k>0$ and $\alpha>0$.
-This process is also connected to the eigenvalue evolution of a family of random matrix ensembles: while the Dyson model corresponds to the Gaussian family of random matrix ensembles, the Wishart-Laguerre processes correspond to the Wishart family of ensembles \cite{Wishart28}, and similarly $k$ is equal to $1/2, 1$, and $2$ for the real, complex and quaternion versions of the ensembles, respectively.
-This system is equally important, as it has connections to chiral random matrices \cite{VerbaarschotZahed93} and applications in wireless communications \cite{ZanellaEtAl09,LopezMartinezEtAl15}.

-These two particle systems share many similarities that are not coincidental.
-One of them is that they can be understood as multivariate extensions of Bessel processes \cite{KaratzasShreveTextbook}, perhaps one of the most well-studied stochastic processes after Brownian motion (Wiener processes).
+One important feature of the Dyson model is that it can be understood as a multivariate extension of Bessel processes \cite{KaratzasShreveTextbook}, perhaps one of the best-studied stochastic processes after Brownian motion (or Wiener processes).
 For $t>0$, consider a Brownian motion $(B_t)_{t\geq0}$ and the parameter $k>0$; then, given an initial condition $Y_0=y>0$, the Bessel process $(Y_t)_{t\geq0}$, with $Y_t\geq 0$ for all $t$ is described by the SDE